-Texas history does not start with the battle of the Alamo and this book is unquestionable proof of that fact.
-Gallant Outcasts Texas Turmoil 1519 – 1734 is a page turner book of the first explorations into Texas and the first efforts by the Spanish crown to settle what is now and what we know to be Texas.
+Gallant Outcasts Texas Turmoil 1519 – 1734 is a page-turner book of the first explorations into Texas and the first efforts by the Spanish crown to settle what is now and what we know to be Texas.

 During the 36th Annual Texas State Hispanic Genealogical and Historical Conference I had the honor of meeting Mickey Margot Garcia in person.
 She is the author of the book “Marriages of Monclova, Coahuila, Mexico: 1689-1822“.
 We were talking about books and she highly recommended that I read Gallant Outcasts.
 She stated that is was an awesome book that has long been overlooked by Texas Historians.
 She also stated that it was a book about some guys from Coahuila and their efforts to settle Texas.
 It happened to be that George Farias from Border Lands Book Store was there selling books and he happened to have a copy.
 I bought the book for $45.00.

 What I really loved about the book was that it was very well researched and documented.
-At the end of every chapter the author lists all the citations used.
+At the end of every chapter, the author lists all the citations used.
 Thus providing the reader and researcher with additional clues as to where to find additional information.
-Also this books provides a glimpse to Texas history that you did not learn in History class.
+Also, this book provides a glimpse of Texas history that you did not learn in History class.
 It highlights the contributions of the Spanish and how the French were a great motive for the settlement of Texas and the struggles they had in achieving this.
 The accounts of the Native Americans and the interaction with the Spanish is amazing.

 Cover of Book: Gallant Outcasts Texas Turmoil 1519 – 1734